sheriferson/t/README.markdown

 ### Mark a task for today

-To mark a task for today (by appending 'today: ' to the task), use `t -t ID` (note that the `-t` operator used to be short for `--task-dir`, which has now been changed to `-k`)
+To mark a task for today (by appending `@today` as a suffix tag to the task[^1]), use `t -t ID` (note that the `-t` operator used to be short for `--task-dir`, which has now been changed to `-k`)

     $ t -t 9
-    9 - today: Buy more beer
+    Buy more beer @today
     $

-Using the `-t` operator on a task that already has `today: ` as a prefix will umark it as a today task:
+Using the `-t` operator on a task that already has `@today` as a suffix will umark it as a today task:

     $ t -t 9
+    Task removed from today.
-    9 - Buy more beer
+    Buy more beer
     $

 I find it helpful to mark a few tasks for "today", and then list only those tasks using a `today` alias set up in my `.zshrc` (or your `.bashrc`) file:

-    alias today='t -g today:'
+    alias today='t -g @today'

-The alias runs t with the `-g` operator that runs a grep search for the `today:` string in all tasks.
-This _will_ return a task that has `today:` somewhere in the middle, but that's just not something that will ever exist in any of my tasks.
+The alias runs t with the `-g` operator that runs a grep search for the `@today` string in all tasks.
+This _will_ return a task that has `@today` somewhere in the middle, but that's just not something that will ever exist in any of my tasks.

 ### Finish a Task